Neurodiversity is an evolving inclusive paradigm of the diversity of human minds.

 Results to date

-The results of this intersectional transdisciplinary research initiative are being published by the Autistic Collaboration Trust, and inform the professional education services we provide to the healthcare sector, the education sector, governments, and private sector organisations.
+The results of this intersectional transdisciplinary research initiative will be published by the Autistic Collaboration Trust, and inform the professional education services we provide to the healthcare sector, the education sector, governments, and private sector organisations.

 Work in progress